lindseyawilson/Lab03/lab-03.md

     ## [22] "born_city_original"    "died_country_original" "died_city_original"
     ## [25] "city_original"         "country_original"

-We want to filter this for living people.
-The code to do that is below.
+### Exercise 2

-If we did this right, we. should have 228 observations:
+The code below creates a new data frame called `nobel_living` that filters the `nobel` dataset for living people.
+If we did this rght, we should be left with a 228 observations:

 ``` r
 nobel_living <- nobel %>%